rmkingham/Kingham.TSWD/Final.Project.md

 The first person that I talked to was not a baseball fan.
 She said that she liked the visualizations for the fielding percentage, batting average, home run, and runs batted in and could easily understand what they were saying in their current form.
 The total chances, range, and OPS were more confusing, partly because the statistics are a little bit more off the wall.
 I need to make sure that I can define them in a way that the visualization makes sense.
 She did suggest making the points different shapes for the different players, which will help once everyone is on the graph.
 The other comment she made was that having 11 different players to look at seemed like a lot for the scope of this assignment.

 The second person that I talked to is an avid casual fan.
 She likes to watch games but does not delve deep into the metrics behind the game.
 She thought that most of the confusion would come from terminology because she didn't know some of the statistics either.
 She also said that the tables for the awards confused her.
 I will need to look at how I can provide that same information differently.

+My third friend enjoys watching baseball but doesn't really follow it.
+She thought it was odd that some players start in the middle of my time window.
+I need to make sure that I address their playing years up front to clear up this confusion.
+She also said that I need make my titles more descriptive.

+start later looks weird - state playing years up front key on total chances - define time frame, maybe keep it at 10 per Make RANGE clear - fielding range Range 2010 - 2019 Make titles clear

+Batting Average 2010 - 2019
+Games per year?
+OPS Horitonzal Bars? - Career? for just the decade?

 ### Updated Wireframe and Storyboard